usbong/newsletters/notes/LessonsLearned/asahiDotCom.md

 ### Dagdag

 verified: after observing select Filipinos at visited electronics/computer stores to be PLAYING the AXIE INFINITY game.<br/>
---> learns: membership to be @100K PHP to be QUICKLY returned in 1 Month; Rest of PLAY TIME becomes PROFIT.<br/>
+--> learns: membership fee to be @100K PHP to be QUICKLY returned in 1 Month; Rest of PLAY TIME becomes PROFIT.<br/>
 --> observed: supposed 1 Month Return of Investment extends to 3 Months, 6 Months, 1 Year;<br/>
 --> CAUSE to be due to increase in MEMBERS;<br/>
 --> learns: select members received membership as GRATIS due to students;<br/>